Generic selectors

 Craven Cottage – Fulham

-Fulham play their football at Craven Cottage, one of London's most iconic sites.
-The ground is situated on the banks of the River Thames, and it is located in the affluent SW6 postcode of the London football ground map.
+Craven Cottage, one of London's most iconic sites, has been home to Fulham for more than 100 years.
+The ground is situated on the banks of the River Thames, and is located in the affluent SW6 postcode of the London football ground map.

 Vicarage Road – Watford

-This may be a controversial inclusion given that many supporters won't consider Watford to be a London football club, but we've included them nonetheless.
+Vicarage Road may be a controversial inclusion given that many supporters won't consider Watford to be a London football club, but we've included the stadium nonetheless.

 The Den – Millwall